-With artificial intelligence taking the world by storm, we asked experts in MoFo's Technology Transactions Group just how much impact AI is having on their day-to-day practice.
+With artificial intelligence taking the world by storm, we asked an expert in MoFo's Technology Transactions Group just how much impact AI is having on his day-to-day practice.

-Our interviewees tell us more about the work the firm does.
-Haan details, “We work on a variety of IP, licensing, and commercial transactions,” and this is especially true on matters “where technology and innovation are the forefront,” Phang adds.
-The group is also dedicated to pro bono work within its core industries, as Knabe shares: “We help our pro bono clients protect their core intellectual property and innovations, as well as contract with their key customers and vendors.”
-Aside from the work, the group is differentiated by its “deeply collaborative” and “non-hierarchical” nature.
-Of this, Phang nods, “It’s deeply interdisciplinary, often intersecting with the firm’s other practices (e.g. mergers & acquisitions, privacy & data security, antitrust, product liability, and regulatory).”
+Our interviewee tells us more about the work the firm does.
+Haan details, “We work on a variety of IP, licensing, and commercial transactions,” and this is especially true on matters where technology and innovation are the forefront.
+The group is also dedicated to pro bono work within its core industries, helping clients protect their intellectual property and contract with key customers and vendors.
+Aside from the work, the group is differentiated by its “deeply collaborative” and “non-hierarchical” nature which is deeply interdisciplinary, often intersecting with the firm’s other practices (e.g. mergers & acquisitions, privacy & data security, antitrust, product liability, and regulatory).

-On the topic of AI, Knabe tells us that working with those deploying foundational models for use by others in the industry is “exciting work and sits at the core of what makes AI tick.
-It’s nice to be able to sit down with our clients and dig into the nuts and bolts of how the models work.”
-Knabe then highlights the importance of the semiconductor industry – what he calls the “beating heart of the current AI revolution”and how those types of clients serve as different parts of the overall AI supply chain.
-“Though we’ve worked with semiconductor clients, both large and small, for many years, it’s incredibly exciting to continue advising them at an inflection point like this,” he enthuses.
+On the topic of AI, working with those deploying foundational models for use by others in the industry can be exciting work and sits at the core of what makes AI tick.
+For this reason, attorneys are able to sit down with their clients and dig into the nuts and bolts of how the models work.
+For example, the semiconductor industry is the beating heart of the current AI revolution and these clients serve as different parts of the overall AI supply chain.

 Day-to-day, we were told that tech transactions lawyers structure, draft, review, and negotiate contracts, including collaboration agreements, joint ventures, and IP licenses.
 The TTG works on deals that support the development, commercialization, and distribution of emerging technologies.
 Thus, the role involves spotting issues, managing risk, and balancing the commercial goals of the business with the legal and regulatory landscape.
-Knabe sums this up in layman’s terms: “In a nutshell, we are legal Swiss army knives for intellectual property and business matters.”
+Essentially, these attorneys are legal Swiss army knives for intellectual property and business matters.
 Pretty cool, right?
 The team also supports M&A transactions by advising clients on the intellectual property-related aspects of their M&A transactions, which involves everything from diligence of intellectual property portfolios to drafting and negotiating core transaction documents.
 “To prepare agreements that are appropriately suited to a given transaction,” Haan states, “it is essential that we have a deep understanding of both the technologies and the business models involved.”

 If any of this sounds like something you might be interested in, read on to hear more from our experts on MoFo’s TTG practice…